 First off, it was Eratosthenes of Cyrene who calculated the circumference of the earth, a couple of hundred years before the birth of Christ, or Before the Common Era (BCE) as it is noted these days.
 So, while the myth goes that people thought the world was flat, most people have not thought so for a very, very long time.
-It is the modern era that has seen the creation of the Flat Earth Society, a tribute to the stupidity we humans can descend to when divorced from the natural world by layers of technology, and reliance on ancient texts for our knowledge.
+It is the modern era that has seen the creation of the Flat Earth Society, a tribute to the stupidity we humans can descend to when divorced from the natural world by layers of technology, and reliance on ancient texts, for our knowledge.

-Secondly, Galileo Galilei promoted the idea of a heliocentric system, as theorized by Nicolaus Copernicus more than a hundred years earlier, and was jailed by the then Ted Cruz’s of the world (the Roman Catholic Church) for daring to contradict scriptural doctrine.
+Secondly, Galileo Galilei promoted the idea of a heliocentric system, as theorized by Nicolaus Copernicus more than a hundred years earlier, and was jailed by the then Ted Cruz’s of the world at the time (the Roman Catholic Church) for daring to contradict scriptural doctrine.
 The church finally apologized for this indignity in 1992 when Pope John Paul II admitted the church acted in error.

 It only took 300 years.
 Not an inspiring observation.
 Ted Cruz is displaying some Sarah Palin level savvy on the subject of reality.
 Also not very inspiring.
-Or to paraphrase Lloyd Bentsen;
+Or to paraphrase Lloyd Bentsen:

 This Forbes article goes into just how wrong Cruz is, when it comes to global warming.
-Yes, the same Forbes that is solidly pro-business;
+Yes, the same Forbes that is solidly pro-business:

 “The 10 warmest years in the instrumental record, with the exception of 1998, have now occurred since 2000.
 This trend continues a long-term warming of the planet, according to an analysis of surface temperature measurements by scientists at NASA ’s Goddard Institute of Space Studies.”